c0rydoras/meta-packager/README.md

 # Meta Packager

-Some old test project, repurposed for testing github attestations.
+Some old project, repurposed for testing github workflows.

+---

 Create PKGBUILDs for meta packages.